 The daughter of a country doctor copes with an unwanted stepmother, an impetuous stepsister, burdensome secrets, the town gossips, and the tug on her own heartstrings for a man who thinks of her only as a friend.

 In the 1840s, Cranford is ruled by the ladies.
-They adore good gossip; and romance and change is in the air, as the unwelcome grasp of the Industrial Revolution rapidly approaches their beloved rural market-town.
+They adore good gossip, and romance and change is in the air, as the unwelcome grasp of the Industrial Revolution rapidly approaches their beloved rural market-town.

-The series tells the story of Amy Dorrit, who spends her days earning money for the family and looking after her proud father, who is a long term inmate of Marshalsea debtors' prison in ...
+This mini-series tells the story of Amy Dorrit, who spends her days earning money for the family and looking after her proud father, who is a long term inmate of Marshalsea debtors' prison ...
 See full summary »

-For many years, young Molly Gibson had lived a blissful sheltered life with her widower father.
+For many years, young Molly Gibson (Justine Waddell) had lived a blissful sheltered life with her widower father (Bill Paterson).
 However, her world is shaken with the introduction of new acquaintances and situations.
 Molly becomes friends with a landed gentry family, which includes two brothers with very different temperaments.
-Meanwhile, her father marries a widow with a daughter close in age to Molly.
-Eventually, Molly becomes a trusted confidante for her new friends and family; but the secrets become burdensome, as the gossip begins to circulate about Molly herself.Written by
+Meanwhile, her father marries a widow with a daughter close in age to her.
+Eventually, Molly becomes a trusted confidante for her new friends and family; but the secrets become burdensome, as the gossip begins to circulate about Molly.Written by

 14 of 16 people found this review helpful.

 Was this review helpful to you?